-Economies of Scale vs Economies of Scope Differences
+Economies of Scale and Economies of Scope Differences

-Economies of scale and economies of scope are both concepts of economics.
-And they both are very useful to a business that wants to grow and serves its customers better.
+Both are concepts of economics.
+And they both are very useful to a business that wants to grow and serve its customers better.

-Economies of Scale and Economies of Scope differences
+Economies of Scale vs Economies of Scope Video

 - Economies of scale are all about increasing the units of production.
 Economies of scope are all about increasing the varieties of production.

-- Economies of scale help a company look at the average cost per unit and then gradually increase the quantity till the average cost per unit reaches minimum.
+- Economies of scale help a company look at the average cost per unit and gradually increase the quantity until this cost reaches a minimum.
 Economies of scope are all about utilizing the infrastructure to reduce the average cost per unit.

 - Economies of scale concentrate on only one type of product.
 Economies of scope concentrate on varieties of products.

 - Economics of scale depends more on the production capacity of one product.
-Economics of scope depends more on the infrastructure of the company to produce multiple products under one head.
+Economics of scope depends more on the company’s infrastructure to produce multiple products under one head.

-- Economics of scale is a relatively old concept.
-Economics of scope is a comparatively new concept.
+- Economics of scale is a relatively older concept.
+Economics of scope is a comparatively newer concept.